 Cowlings had his own money-making scheme in mind.
 During the trial, he held an unannounced press conference down the block from the courthouse, and announced that he would be taking questions from the public about everything but the murders and the trial via a 900 number.
 There are unconfirmed reports that, thanks to the $2-per-minute cost, Cowlings made over $1 million from this 900 number.

-NOW: Cowlings would apparently like to leave the past in the past, because these days he’s threatening to sue F/X over its new series, American Crime Story: The People Vs. OJ Simpson, in which he’ll be played by none other than Malcolm Jamal Warner, aka Theo Huxtable.
-Cowlings is no doubt worried that the series will once again raise suspicions that he helped Simpson cover up the crime; shortly after the murders, a porn star alleged that Cowlings told her that he disposed of the murder weapon, and that the knife used to stab Brown Simpson and Goldman “was sleeping with the fishes.”
+NOW: Cowlings would apparently like to leave the past in the past, because he threatened to sue F/X over its series American Crime Story: The People Vs. OJ Simpson, in which he was played by none other than Malcolm Jamal Warner, aka Theo Huxtable.
+Cowlings was no doubt worried that the series will once again raise suspicions that he helped Simpson cover up the crime; shortly after the murders, a porn star alleged that Cowlings told her that he disposed of the murder weapon, and that the knife used to stab Brown Simpson and Goldman “was sleeping with the fishes.”
 He denied it.

 THEN: Nicole Brown Simpson’s older sister Denise was devastated by her sister’s brutal death and was a fixture in the courtroom throughout the Simpson trial, acting as the family’s spokesperson.
 Denise testified as well, telling the court about her former brother-in-law’s temper and possessiveness over Nicole.